sebj/iOS-Shortcuts-Reference/README.md

 * `WFWorkflowTypes`:  An array of strings, representing the available usage types of the workflow, one or more of
 	* `ActionExtension`: “Show in Share Sheet”
 	* `NCWidget`: “Show in [Notification Center] Widget”
+	* `Sleep`: “Show in Sleep Mode” (iOS 14)
-	* `WatchKit`: indicates watch availability, supported in the old Workflow app & Shortcuts during some iOS 12 betas.
-Unsupported in iOS 13 at time of writing, but all new shortcuts created have this string included by default.
+	* `WatchKit`: indicates watch availability, supported in iOS 14, some iOS 12 betas, and the old Workflow app.
+Unsupported in iOS 13, despite all new shortcuts having this string included by default.
 * `WFWorkflowActions`: Array of actions, each in the format:
 	* `WFWorkflowActionIdentifier`: An action identifier string, formatted in reverse domain name notation, e.g. `is.workflow.actions.address`
 	* `WFWorkflowActionParameters`: Array of parameters [String | Number | Dictionary], each an identifier and a value